oasci/pitt-biosc1540-2024s/biosc1540/assessments/quizzes/transcriptomics/practice/index.md

 Describe a strategy to improve the accuracy of read mapping in regions with high genomic repetition using BWT.
 Your answer should include a brief explanation of why repetitive sequences pose a challenge for read mapping and propose a computational or algorithmic solution to mitigate these issues.

+## RNA quantification

+### Problem 26

+Describe a scenario in which RNA-seq data might be significantly contaminated by noise.
+How would you differentiate between noise and true biological signal in this dataset?
+Propose a computational approach for filtering out noise, and discuss the potential impacts of this process on the interpretation of gene expression levels.

+### Problem 27

+Given raw RNA-seq data from multiple samples, including control and treated groups under different conditions, explain how you would normalize this data to account for variations in sequencing depth and RNA composition.

+### Problem 28

+Explain how RNA-seq data can be used to identify alternative splicing events.
+Discuss the challenges associated with quantifying splice variants from short-read sequencing data and propose computational strategies to overcome these challenges.
+How do changes in splicing patterns contribute to the complexity of gene expression and cellular function?

+### Problem 29

+Long non-coding RNAs play crucial roles in gene regulation, yet their quantification poses significant challenges.
+Discuss these challenges, including issues related to lncRNA annotation, low abundance, and sequence similarity with other transcripts.
+Propose a computational approach for accurately quantifying lncRNAs from RNA-seq data and discuss the potential biological insights that could be gained from such analysis.

+Certainly!
+Here are some multiple-choice questions formatted according to your request, focusing on RNA quantification in computational biology:

+### Problem 30

+What is the primary goal of RNA-seq normalization?

+**A.** To adjust for gene length variations in different samples.<br>
+**B.** To ensure comparability between samples by correcting for sequencing depth and RNA composition effects.<br>
+**C.** To amplify the signal of lowly expressed genes.<br>
+**D.** To eliminate all sources of biological variation between samples.

+### Problem 31

+Which of the following methods is commonly used for differential gene expression analysis in RNA-seq data?

+**A.** Principal Component Analysis (PCA).<br>
+**B.** Hierarchical Clustering.<br>
+**C.** DESeq2.<br>
+**D.** K-means clustering.

+### Problem 32

+Which of the following best describes the role of transcriptome assembly in RNA-seq analysis?

+**A.** It is used to identify single nucleotide polymorphisms (SNPs) within coding regions.<br>
+**B.** It involves the alignment of RNA-seq reads to a reference genome to identify expressed genes.<br>
+**C.** It is the process of piecing together RNA-seq reads to reconstruct the full-length transcripts that were present in the sample.<br>
+**D.** It refers to the quantification of each gene's expression level based on the number of reads aligned to its exons.

+### Problem 33

+What is a major challenge when quantifying gene expression using RNA-seq data from highly heterogeneous samples, such as those obtained from tumor tissues?

+**A.** Determining the exact time of day the sample was collected.<br>
+**B.** Accounting for the high degree of genetic similarity between different species.<br>
+**C.** Deconvolving the mixed expression profiles to identify the contributions from different cell types.<br>
+**D.** Ensuring that all RNA molecules are sequenced at exactly the same rate.